Paperz-org/penta/docs/docs/guides/authentication.md

 {!./src/tutorial/authentication/bearer02.py!}
 ```

 ## Async authentication

-**Django Ninja** has basic support for asynchronous authentication.
+**Penta** has basic support for asynchronous authentication.
 While the default authentication classes are not async-compatible, you can still define your custom asynchronous authentication callables and pass them in using `auth`.

 ```python
 async def async_auth(request):